Info: All changes from the Fast-track Approvals Amendment Act 2025 are now in force

-Fast-track is a new process for resource consent and a wide range of other approvals
+Fast-track provides a one-stop shop for resource consents and a wide range of other approvals

 Fast-track is for infrastructure, housing and development projects with significant regional or national benefits.
 It is not for other processes such as building consents, which continue to follow their existing processes.